ermannog/BatchScripts/Network/README.md

 - Refreshes all DHCP leases and reregisters DNS names

 ## SetIEProxy.cmd
 Script that performs the set of the proxy in Internet Explorer.
-For more details see the post [a link](Impostazione proxy tramite script)
+For more details see the post [Impostazione proxy tramite script](https://www.devadmin.it/2016/11/17/impostazione-proxy-tramite-script/)